 This year Refuge staff continued work on a baseline inventory of selenium contamination levels in the Refuge wetlands.
 A total of 212 samples were collected from units 1, 3, 4A, and 4B.
 The majority of these samples were sediment since there was not sufficient water in these units through the summer to collect other types of samples.
 Water, invertebrate, and egg sampling will be completed in these units over the next two to five years, as water conditions allow.
 Vegetation samples were also collected in some units as the refuge is investigating the possibility of using prescribed fire to release selenium held in wetland plants.

-Fire staff, with the assistance of Forest Service crews, local VFD's, and other FWS employees from CMR Refuge plan to conduct a prescribed burn in Unit 4A in early September to begin intensive management of the monotypic stands of the invasive grass species, Garrison Creeping Foxtail, that are spreading throughout the Refuge wetland units.
+Fire staff, with the assistance of Forest Service crews, local VFD's, and other FWS employees from CMR Refuge conducted a prescribed burn in Unit 4A in early September to begin intensive management of the monotypic stands of the invasive grass species, Garrison Creeping Foxtail, that are spreading throughout the Refuge wetland units.

-Refuge visitors may notice heavy equipment working on the Unit 2 dike during September where a new water control structure will be installed to allow more flexible water management in the lower wetland units.
-This is a cooperative project between the Service, Ducks Unlimited, and Montana Fish, Wildlife, and Parks and will allow for reconnection of the historic Lake Creek channel through management units 1, 2, and 3.
+Refuge visitors may notice a new water control structure installed on the Unit 2 dike to allow more flexible water management in the lower wetland units.
+This was a cooperative project between the Service, Ducks Unlimited, and Montana Fish, Wildlife, and Parks and will allow for reconnection of the historic Lake Creek channel through management units 1, 2, and 3.

 For more information contact Bob Johnson, Deputy Refuge Manager at 406-727-7400x226